-vSAN clusters are licensed differently with the per TiB, per capacity, and per CPU licensing model.
+vSAN clusters are licensed differently with the per TiB, per CPU, and per Core licensing model.

 Per TiB License for vSAN

-The per Tebitbyte (TiB) license for vSAN in VMware Cloud Foundation and VMware vSphere Foundation is subscription based.
+The per Tebitbyte (TiB) license for vSAN in VMware Cloud Foundation is subscription based.

-You can apply vSAN per TiB license or per capacity license to a single vSAN cluster or multiple vSAN clusters.
+You can assign a vSAN per TiB license to a single vSAN cluster or multiple vSAN clusters.
 If multiple vSAN clusters share a single per capacity license, the capacity gets shared by multiple vSAN clusters.
-To calculate the capacity that you need for your vSAN environment, you need the total physical device capacity in tebibytes on all the ESXi hosts in each vSAN cluster.
+To calculate the capacity that you need for your vSAN environment, you need enough TiB licenses for the total physical device capacity in tebibytes on all the ESXi hosts in each vSAN cluster.

-For example, consider a vSAN cluster with 3 ESXi hosts, 1 CPU per host, and each host has 6 physical cores per CPU.
+Consider a vSAN cluster with 3 ESXi hosts, 1 CPU per host, and each host has 6 licensed cores per CPU.
 For each VCF cores that you purchase, you receive one TiB of vSAN capacity.
 You must purchase the subscription capacity of 16 cores per CPU as it is the required minimum license capacity.
-With a total of 48 (3 * 1 * 16) physical cores per VCF cluster, you receive 48 TiB vSAN capacity.
+With a total of 48 (3 * 1 * 16) licensed cores per VCF cluster, you receive 48 TiB vSAN capacity.

-The license use of the vSAN is recalculated and updated in one of the following cases:
+The license use of the vSAN is recalculated and updated in the following cases:

 • If you assign a new license to the vSAN cluster